Voltage-sensitive distribution factors for contingency analysis and topology optimization: Linearized power flow equations

 \subsection{The network equations}

-We now collect all prior results to formulate the linearized load-flow equations for an extended grid.
+We now collect all prior results to formulate the linearized power flow equations for an extended grid.
 We number the PQ nodes as $i = 1,\ldots,n$, PV nodes as $i = n+1,\ldots,n+m$ and the slack node as $n+m+1$.
 The total number of nodes is denoted as $\nn = n+m+1$.

 We introduce a convenient vectorial notation, summarizing all power injections and state variables in the vectors